-Pledges of financial support are recorded at fair value by the Foundation and Auxiliaries when a donor's unconditional promise to give has sufficient definition with respect to the amount and planned timing of the donation.
+Pledges of financial support are recorded at fair value by the Association when a donor's unconditional promise to give has sufficient definition with respect to the amount and planned timing of the donation.
 Conditional promises to give and intentions to give are reported at fair value at the earlier of when the contingency is met or the date the gift is received.
 An allowance for uncollectible pledges is recorded based on an estimated percentage of pledges that may not be collectible based on historical experience.
-The Foundation and Auxiliaries anticipate collection of net pledges receivable over the next one to five years.
-Pledges over \$250,000 not scheduled to be collected within one year are discounted.
+The Association anticipates collection of net pledges receivable over the next one to five years.
+Pledges over \$250 not scheduled to be collected within one year are discounted.